Lucas-Oliveira-Santana/NestJs-GraphQL/README.md

 ## Description

-A CRUD ant authentication users with NestJs, GraphQL
+A CRUD and authentication users with NestJs, GraphQL

 # For Test